dhairs/College-Notes/Spring 2024 Semester/CS 429 - Computer Organization and Architecture/Hardware/Hard Disk Drives (HDDs).md

 - **Level 2: Bit Striping**.
 Don't use.
 Never used.
 Makes no sense.
 A lot of XORs.
 - **Level 3: Byte Striping.** Still don't use, a little useful compared to bit striping but still nonsensical in most cases.
 - **Level 4: Blocks are read and written independently, one parity disk for reliability**.
 Very nice, parallel reads, writes not exactly parallel (need to do the parity), individual reads, AND a parity disk for error checking and correcting.
+	- Problem: the parity disk is written to every single time.
+- **Level 5: Same as Level 4 but with parity spread across disks (one block of parity per disk)**.
+This allows us to make the writes to all disks equivalent.
+No bottlenecks either, because the parity is spread across.
+Very popular configuration.
+- **Level 6: Same as Level 5 but with two blocks of parity across disks.** Uses Reed-Solomon encoding to recover from failure.
+This is the de-facto standard.
+- **Level Z: Blocks are read and written independently.** Used by the ZFS file system (used on Linux, macOS, Solaris, etc.).
+RAID-Z1, Z2, Z3 provide one, two, or three parity blocks, respectively.
+Uses checksums to protect against data corruption, and dynamically adjustable block sizes.